torvalds/linux/Documentation/driver-api/usb/gadget.rst

 USB On-The-GO (OTG)
 ===================

-USB OTG support on Linux 2.6 was initially developed by Texas Instruments for `OMAP <http://www.omap.com>`__ 16xx and 17xx series processors.
+USB OTG support on GNU/Linux 2.6 was initially developed by Texas Instruments for `OMAP <http://www.omap.com>`__ 16xx and 17xx series processors.
 Other OTG systems should work in similar ways, but the hardware level details could be very different.